 Announced end of UKHO paper nautical charts

-After the NOAA (¹) and SHOM (²), United Kingdom Hydrographic Office (UKHO) has just announced its intention to take steps to phase out the production of the world's nautical paper charts by the end of 2026 to focus more on its digital navigation products and services.
+After the NOAA (¹) and the SHOM (²), United Kingdom Hydrographic Office (UKHO) has just announced its intention to take steps to phase out the production of the world's nautical paper charts by the end of 2026 to focus more on its digital navigation products and services.

 Withdrawal plans for the ADMIRALTY Standard Nautical Charts portfolio (SNCs) and UKHO's Thematic Charts respond to the fact that more and more marine and leisure users are mainly using digital products and services for navigation.
-ADMIRALTY Maritime Data Solutions' digital navigation portfolio can be updated in near real-time, which significantly improves the safety of life at sea (SOLAS).
+ADMIRALTY Maritime Data Solutions' digital navigation portfolio can be updated in near real-time, which greatly improves the safety of life at sea (SOLAS).

 The phase-out of paper chart production will take place over several years and is expected to be completed by the end of 2026.